 Plant-based Thanksgiving desserts

 Pumpkin keeps this cake moist without adding any dairy.
-For a vegan dessert, substitute the eggs with either a mashed banana or ½ cup applesauce.
+For your vegan Thanksgiving recipes, substitute the eggs with either a mashed banana or ½ cup applesauce for this dessert.

 It doesn’t get any more colorful, sweet or simple with this all-in-one tart.
 Stay vegan by using coconut oil in place of butter.